CMSgov/CMCS-DSG-DSS-Certification-Staging/certification-process.md

 ### From this repository states can:
 -	Find examples and understand CMS expectations for developing outcomes and metrics
--	Share outcomes and metrics with other states, suggest changes and provide feedback to CMS about outcomes and processes via <MES@cms.hhs.gov>
+-	Share outcomes and metrics with other states, suggest changes and provide feedback to CMS about outcomes and processes via <MES.Certification@cms.hhs.gov>

 ### From this repository CMS will:
 -	Provide publicly available resources to guide states on how to write outcome statements and measure impact